Doom666/Odin_Agent/README.md

 Agency powered by survival in an ever running simulated inner envioronment

-Inner Thought processes and devates. tracks your cogniion and analizes it for cognitive patterns of interest.
+Inner Thought processes and devates. tracks your cognition and analizes it for patterns of interest.

-different tipes of memory
+Different tipes of memory

-desiged to help you improve yourthinking, indtead of doing it for you.
+Designed to help you improve your thinking, not thinking for you.

-has an engine specially made to create hot only questions, but the very questions that you most need to answer, finds the most appropiated time to answer, ask, or remind of thig as he is context aware.

-Automaticaly logs k
+Engine designed to formulate carefully crafted questions. context aware: finds the most appropiated time to answer, ask, or reminding. populates a knowledge map from your interactions, used later to reason, adapt to you and guide his coaching strategy multiple parts orchestrated together, like the brain it future projects and predicts future possibilities provavilities